 While each organization has different needs, CIOs and other business leaders need to look long-term, viewing mobile as a core driver of productivity and revenue.

 As for employees and other end users: If you’re not sure whether it’s time to upgrade your smartphone, consider how much you rely on it to get things done quickly and securely.
 It’s probably already replaced your desktop or laptop PC for a lot of purposes and become your primary computing device.

 You owe it to yourself and your colleagues to use the best available tools for powerful on-the-go connectivity.
 On Samsung’s Galaxy Z Fold3, with even-more-productive DeX experience and multitasking capabilities, that’s exactly what you’ll get.

-Buy Galaxy Z Fold3 5Gfor your business and get a free Flip Cover with S Pen per device, plus exclusive volume pricing.
+Sign up for a Samsung Business Account to get exclusive offers, including volume pricing discounts, on Galaxy Z Fold3 5G and Galaxy Z Flip3 5G today.
 And get the most out of Samsung DeX with our free guide to this mobile-powered desktop solution.